-The following properties relate to the FTP client...
+The following properties relate to the FTP client:

 - The Enable Sync Manager property is used to enable the FTP client.
 The client may be enabled without enabling synchronization, allowing it to be used for manual file transfer via the FTP functions mentioned above. - The Enable Log File Sync property is used to enable automatic log synchronization.
 See the next section for details of the other settings related to this feature and how they control file location and the synchronization timing. - The Server IP address property is used to indicate the IP address of the server.
 As with many address fields in Crimson, this may be set to a fixed IP address, a string that represents a hostname, or a tag that contains such a name.
 It may also be set to a 32-bit integer than contains the packed version of the address. - The Port Number property is used to indicate the TCP port to which the FTP client service will attempt to connect.
 The default value is suitable for most applications, as most servers will listen on port 21. - The Logon Username and Logon Password are the credentials that are submitted to the server when the connection is established.
 Both are typically case sensitive, although that depends on the server implementation.
-For anonymous login, leave the Username at its default value, and either leave the password blank, or enter your email address as a courtesy to the provider.

-- The Data Connection provides a choice between standard and PASV mode.
+For anonymous login, leave the Username at its default value, and either leave the password blank, or enter your email address as a courtesy to the provider. - The Data Connection provides a choice between standard and PASV mode.
 You can enable the PASV mode to force the FTP client to initiate all data connections rather than waiting for incoming connections from the server.
 This mode is sometimes required when working behind non-FTP aware firewalls or when operating via certain forms of network address translation.
 It is also preferred when working over cellular modem connections. - The Keep Alive time is the period for which the FTP connection should be kept alive in case further transfers are required.
 A value of zero will close the connection as soon as the current transfer has been completed.
 Non-zero values make for more efficient operation when transferring multiple files. - The Record Log File property can be used to keep a log of all FTP interactions in the root directory of the memory card.
-This file can be useful when debugging FTP operations, but it will tend to degrade performance slightly.
+This file can be useful when debugging FTP operations, but it will tend to degrade performance slightly. - The Debug Output property is used to enable or disable the printing of advanced diagnostic information to the system's various debug consoles.
+This information will be of a technical nature and is not 100% documented.
+It is meant for use by Red Lion technical support or for more advanced users.
+Refer to the chapter on Advanced Debugging for information on how to configure debug consoles.